modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Progressive Web Apps

-When we talk of Modern Web apps, we also talk of _Progressive_ Web Apps (PWA), to enable you install your PWA on your phone or use it while being offline.
+When we talk of Modern Web apps, we also talk of _Progressive_ Web Apps (PWA).
+PWAs are a great way to provide an engaging and user-friendly experience for your user, by allowing your app to work offline, and being able to install your web app on the user's homescreen, among many other benefits.

-We think PWAs are important but they are tough to get started and integrate it into your development process.
-Therefore we would like to provide technical guides and tools to enable.
+Unfortunately, service workers are close to rocket science, and implementing PWA features isn't always as straightforward as it could be.
+Thats why we'll provide technical guides and tools to make your life as a developer easier.

-Not only do we ship to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components, as well as extensive codelabs to help you get started building your modern, progressive web apps.
+Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components and vanilla javascript functions, as well as extensive codelabs to help you get started building your modern, progressive web apps.

-> Pascal help!

-### Key goals Progressive Web Apps

-- Integrate into the build
-- We will provide missing tools like [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) -

-## Modern Web Family

-Modern web will consist of multiple projects that all follow a similar mission.
-Relationship between modern web and rocket and modern web

-> Pascal help!

 ## Web Documentation (rocket)